m-guseva/balanced-group-assignment/README.md

 ## How it works:
+run the python script with $python3 conditionAssignment.py in terminal.
 1. In the beginning the script initialises an empty dataframe  `runningallocation` where the upcoming participants' attributes (sex, age, participantId) and assigned group will documented.
 This is saved under `runningAllocation.csv`.
 2. The dataframe is read from `file_path`.
 3. In the terminal the user is asked to enter the participantId (could be anything), the age (in years) and sex (m/f/d).
 Please note: For now I arbitrarily chose to display an error if the age is >100 (in case the user made a mistake) but this can be easily modified.
 Regarding the sex variable, if "d" (=diverse) is chosen, the script randomizes between "m" and "f".
 This can be easily modified as that was an arbitrary (and arguably controversial) choice as well.
 Pressing anything other than "m", "f" or "d" aborts the script.